-Arms Race in the South China Sea:
+Arms Race in the South China Sea: What Threshold?

 Having registered a sustained build-up of arms over the past few decades, virtually all countries surrounding the South China Sea now possess considerable air and naval capabilities.
 Considering the heightened national sentiment in many regional powers over competing territorial and maritime claims and an increasingly assertive China, the region is at risk of becoming further embroiled in an arms race as armament acquisition and modernisation become more competitive.